miloni0731/career--guidance-ai/README.md

 - Hugging Face for providing language model infrastructure
 - Streamlit for the web application framework
 - The open-source community for foundational tools and libraries
-- Brainwonders for the internship opportunity and project scope

 ## Support and Documentation